Where does a Certified Divorce Lending Professional (CDLP™) fit into the mediation process?

 Ideally, both parties will agree on the appropriate disposition of the marital home.
 The need for mediation support utilizing a skilled CDLP™ is important to make sure that the negotiated agreement can actually be executed as in refinancing the current mortgage obligation for an equity-buyout or selling the marital home and each party purchases a new home independently.
 Actually coming to the agreement of how to handle the marital home may be the easy part and executing the agreement may require a deeper look into the details.

 There may be a lot of potential issues with this negotiation and mediated agreement.
-Without the input and mediation support of a Certified Divorce Lending Professional (CDLP™), Kim may not have the required income without the receipt of spousal support; the time frame in which the refinance is to take place may become an issue; and if the marital home is sold, Kim may still not be in a position to buy a new home.
+Without the input and mediation support of a Certified Divorce Lending Professional (CDLP™), Diane may not have the required income without the receipt of spousal support; the time frame in which the refinance is to take place may become an issue; and if the marital home is sold, she may still not be in a position to buy a new home.

 Sometimes the couple has a budget or income problem that needs expert advice.
 The mediator is typically not an accountant or an attorney and therefore does not take responsibility for providing expert advice.
 The mediator refers the couple to an expert for specific advice on the specialty situation.
 Utilizing the expert advice of a Certified Divorce Lending Professional (CDLP™) to address the options for obtaining future mortgage financing is an important step in the mediation process.

-Do you have questions about how divorce can impact the ability to obtain mortgage financing?
 A Certified Divorce Lending Professional's (CDLP™) knowledge and experience can help make the transition much smoother and successful for all parties involved.